vandents/scottv.dev/README.md

 ## CI/CD
-This site uses GitHub actions and a self-hosted runner to continously integrate and deploy to GitHub pages.
+This site uses GitHub actions and a self-hosted runner to continously integrate and deploy to GitHub pages. `zsh run.sh`